-Mutual real estate companies are consolidated as assets under joint control on a line-by-line basis in proportion to ownership.
+Mutual real estate companies are consolidated as common operations on a line-by-line basis in proportion to ownership.
 The Group's share of mutual real estate companies' loans and reserves is accounted for separately in the consolidation.

 Subsidiaries, equity accounted investments and proportionately consolidated mutual real estate companies are listed in note 37.

 The consolidated financial statements are presented in euros, which is both the functional currency of the environment in which the Group’s parent operates and the presentation currency.
 On initial recognition, the amounts with respect to the result and financial position of the Group companies located outside the euro zone are recorded in the functional currency of each of their operating environments.
-The functional currency of the real estate companies operating in Russia, in St. Petersburg and Moscow, has been determined to be the euro, which is why no significant exchange differences are realised from their balance sheets to the Group.
+Until 31 December 2016, the functional currency of the real estate companies operating in Russia in St. Petersburg and Moscow was the euro, which is why no significant exchange differences have not been realised from their balance sheets to the Group.
 A change has taken place in the Russian real estate market as a result of which, an increasing number of leases is rouble denominated.
 Earlier leases were mainly denominated in the euro.
 As of 1 January 2017, the functional currency of Russian real estate companies is the rouble as a result of the change in the Russian rental market.

 Foreign currency transactions are recorded in euros by applying the exchange rate at the date of the transaction.
 Receivables and liabilities denominated in foreign currency are translated into euros using the closing rate.
 Exchange rate gains and losses on foreign currency transactions and receivables and liabilities denominated in foreign currency are recognised in the income statement, with the exception of those loan exchange rate movements designated as hedges of foreign net investments and regarded as effective.
 These exchange differences are recognised in equity, in compliance with the rules of hedge accounting, and their changes are presented in other comprehensive income.
 Foreign exchange gains and losses resulting from operating activities are included in the respective items above operating profit.
 Foreign exchange gains and losses from foreign exchange forward contracts and options used for hedging financial transactions, and from foreign currency borrowings are included in financial income and costs.